Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 The view as we exited the cave

-There were just 17 of us from the Cruise Critic site who had joined the independently-organized tour (booked through Mrs. Li Thi Ngoan at www.travelauthenticasia.com) and it was a magical day.
+There are just 17 of us from the Cruise Critic site for the independently-organized Shore Excursion: Amazing Day Cruise at Ha Long Bay and it was a magical day.

 Hang Sung Sot Cave Halong Bay Vietnam